vibranium21/vibranium21/README.md

 Hi!
-I have just recently started coding in well, not HTML and CSS.
+I have just recently started coding in not HTML and CSS.
 I know basic, and intermediate Python, and I am in the process of learning Basic and intermediate PHP.